sunertl/obsidian-website/content/posts/Movie Collection.md

   - topics
 title: Movie Collection
 ---
-This is a collection of movies I own, watched and are planning to watch.

 ## Personal Canon

 In the off chance that someone from Letterboxd will interview me and ask for my four favorite films of all time, I'd probably give them this list: